Our People

 Senior Associate

-Charlotte has extensive experience in the various Commissions and Courts for employment law and industrial relations matters, often appearing before the Fair Work Division of the Federal Court of Australia, Federal Circuit and Family Court of Australia, Fair Work Commission and the NSW Industrial Relations Commission.
+Charlotte has extensive experience appearing in courts and tribunals, including the Fair Work Division of the Federal Court of Australia, the Federal Circuit and Family Court of Australia, the Fair Work Commission, and the New South Wales Industrial Relations Commission.
+She is known for her ability to navigate complex legal issues and deliver practical, outcome-focused advice.

 Awards